Narayana108/vedic_knowledge/nimbark_sampraday_articles/an_introduction_to_nimbark_sampraday.md

 The most important factor in this Age of Kali, which is an ocean of faults, is that one can be free from all contamination and become eligible to enter the kingdom of God simply by chanting the holy names.
 The self-realization that was achieved in the Satya millennium by meditation, in the Treta millennium by the performance of different sacrifices, and in the Dvapara millennium by worship of Lord Krsna can be achieved in the Age of Kali simply by chanting the holy names. - Srimad Bhagavatam (12.3.51-2)
 ```

-The perfection of naam japa is roop dhyaan, This is an very advanced practise.
+The perfection of naam japa is roop dhyaan.
+This is a more advanced practise, which requires mercy and practise to be able to perform.

 5. Gurupasatti (devotion and self-surrender to God as Śrī Rādhā Kṛṣṇa)